Raamkishore/ros2_diff_drive_demo/README.md

 ## command_publisher_package

 The package ```command_publisher_package``` is used to publish commands for the robot to move around.
-It uses the message type Twist to send commands.
-The differential drive robot take two parameters.
-The linear position along x axis and angular position along z axis.
+It uses the message type ```Twist``` to send commands.
+The differential drive robot takes two parameters, the linear position along x axis and angular position along z axis.

 ### yaml